conoro/hugo.conoroneill.com/content/post/new-competition-for-amateur-cooks-growers-bakers-and-smallholder.md

----
++++
-title: "New Competition For Amateur Cooks, Growers, Bakers and Smallholder"
+title = "New Competition For Amateur Cooks, Growers, Bakers and Smallholder" slug = "new-competition-for-amateur-cooks-growers-bakers-and-smallholder" date = "2009-05-19T10:32:45+00:00" id = 896 comment = false
-slug: "new-competition-for-amateur-cooks-growers-bakers-and-smallholder"
-date: "2009-05-19T10:32:45+00:00"
-tags:
-id: 896
-comment: false
----
++++

 This is just a superb idea, well done to everyone involved!
 Why not enter?
 > The inaugural Grow Bake Cook Awards Ceremony honours and celebrates the skills of amateur cooks, growers, bakers and preservers - in fact anyone with a talent for creating good food!